vufind-org/learning-vufind-book/source/vufindtheme.rst

 Every theme in VuFind, including the one you created with the generator in 7.2, will have a theme.config.php file in its root directory.
 At a bare minimum, this file simply defines a parent theme through the ‘extends’ setting, establishing the aforementioned inheritance mechanism.
 The file can also be used to define globally-loaded resources like extra Javascript and CSS files, to set a ‘favicon’ (the small graphic that browsers associate with your site in the address bar and bookmarks), or to set up custom view helpers (discussed further in 7.5).

 It is worthwhile to take a look at some of the theme.config.php files included with VuFind to gain a better understanding of the available options and to see some examples of how things are formatted.
 The ‘root’ theme simply defines commonly-used view helpers.
-Other themes layer this with the necessary Javascript frameworks and CSS styles.
+Other themes extend this with the necessary Javascript frameworks and CSS styles.

 Once you have established your theme, you probably won’t come back and edit theme.config.php very frequently unless you are adding new styles or building custom view helpers.
 These situations will be discussed in more detail later in the book.